CCMS-UCSD/GNPSDocumentation/docs/sirius.md

 For more information on SIRIUS, [please refer to the official SIRIUS documentation](https://bio.informatik.uni-jena.de/software/sirius/).

-### with the Feature-Based Molecular Networking
+### With the Feature-Based Molecular Networking

-Run the feature-based
+The MGF file from the [Feature-Based Molecular Networking workflow](featurebasedmolecularnetworking.md) can be used as input for the SIRIUS workflow.
+The results can then be mapped on the molecular networks.
+When using MZmine, for best results, uses the SIRIUSExport module from the same aligned peaklist.

-### with the SIRIUS mzML parser
+### With the SIRIUS mzML parser [Experimental]

+SIRIUS has now a built-in mzML parser.
+The SIRIUS workflow on GNPS allows the selection of one mzML file.
+This is an experimental features under development.

 ## Results